-- (1) Collating, validating and storing data from fishery logbooks; - (2) Processing catch samples provided by observers; - (3) Undertaking a fishery-independent survey using the Daily Egg Production Method (DEPM) and delivering a spawning biomass report; and - (4) Integrating fishery-dependent and fishery-independent data using Stock Synthesis and delivering a stock assessment report.
+- (1) Collating, validating and storing data from fishery logbooks; - (2) Processing catch samples provided by observers; - (3) Undertaking a fishery-independent survey using the Daily Egg Production Method (DEPM) and delivering a spawning biomass report; and

+(4) Integrating fishery-dependent and fishery-independent data using Stock Synthesis and delivering a stock assessment report.

 The Harvest Strategy for the Sardine Fishery has three tiers.
 The frequency of delivery of spawning biomass and stock assessment reports is determined by tier.
-Currently, the Sardine Fishery is managed at Tier 2.
-The assessment program required to maintain the Sardine Fishery at Tier 2 is shown in bold in the Table below.
-The additional work required to move the fishery to Tier 1, should that be required, is shown in italics
+Currently, the Sardine Fishery is managed at Tier 3.